SolomonSklash/chomp-scan/README.md

                  (optional) Enable content discovery phase.
 The wordlist for this option defaults to short if not provided.
         -C wordlist
                  (optional) The wordlist to use for content discovery.
 Five built-in lists, small, medium, large, xl, and xxl can be used, as well as the path to a custom wordlist.
 The default is small.
+        -P file-path
+                 (optional) The wordlist to use for content discovery.
+Five built-in lists, small, medium, large, xl, and xxl can be used, as well as the path to a custom wordlist.
+The default is small.
         -s
                  (optional) Enable screenshots using Aquatone.
         -i